 Tenor Jeremy Koh is the first Singaporean to win the Tan Ngiang Kaw/Tan Ngiang Ann Memorial Vocal Competition.
-While abroad, he received the certificate of special mention and bronze award at the Bangkok Opera Foundation’s 5th International Singing Competition (2013).
+He is also a bronze award and special-mention certificate recipient at the Bangkok Opera Foundation’s 5th International Singing Competition (2013).

-Jeremy has enjoyed collaborations with maestro Lim Yau, Ashley Solomon, Volker Hartung, Somtow Sucharitkul, Joshua Kangming Tan, and Robert Casteels, with organisations such as the Singapore Lyric Opera, Siam Philharmonic Orchestra, Singapore Pocket Opera Theatre, New Opera Singapore, NAFA Symphony Orchestra, Ding Yi Music Company, Flamenco Sin Fronteras and chamber•sounds.
+Through collaborations with conductors such as Lim Yau, Ashley Solomon, Volker Hartung, Eric Watson, Somtow Sucharitkul, Robert Casteels and Wong Kah Chun, Jeremy has had the privilege of performing with the Singapore Lyric Opera, Siam Philharmonic Orchestra, Singapore Pocket Opera Theatre, New Opera Singapore, NAFA Symphony Orchestra, Ding Yi Music Company, Flamenco Sin Fronteras and chamber•sounds.

 Jeremy has a Bachelor of Music degree from the Royal College of Music after receiving a diploma in music from NAFA.
-He has studied with tenors Lim Shieh Yih, Justin Lavender, Nicholas Sears, soprano Jessica Chen and baritone Stephen Roberts.
+He has studied with tenors Lim Shieh Yih, Justin Lavender, baritone Stephen Roberts and artists from his time at the Singapore Lyric Opera Young Artist Program.
 For more information, please visit www.jeremykoh.com.

 (Artist Bio updated on 08th Oct 2016)